 While a lot of the work associated with ABM lies on the marketing side, the sales team needs to be involved throughout the entire process.
 Some sales team members may be reluctant to get on board with yet another new initiative that they don’t entirely understand.
 To get full buy-in from the sales team, managers need to explain how account-based selling directly benefits sales representatives.

-Talk to your inside sales representatives about the leads they’re currently receiving.
+First, talk to your inside sales representatives about the leads they’re currently receiving.
 Chances are they’re not happy with the quality of their leads.
-Next, explain how a well-executed ABM strategy results in higher-quality leads.
+Next, explain how a well-executed ABM strategy results in higher-quality B2B leads.
 Walk them through a few case studies if available.
 Once representatives understand how they benefit, they will be more willing to devote energy to ABM.